commitment of the WMS to embrace academic excellence and

 How it Works

-To achieve Fellow status in the Academy of Wilderness Medicine, a candidate must accumulate a minumum of 100 total credits according to the following table through participatation in eligible, credit-scored activities and acumulation of relevant experience:
+To become a Fellow in the Academy of Wilderness Medicine, a candidate must accumulate a minumum of 100 total credits according to the following table through participatation in eligible, credit-scored activities and acumulation of relevant experience:

 must complete a minimum of 55 to a maximum of 70 credits